devops-cloud-ksmith/lumelight-dev-rds-copy-transfer-project/README.md

 The server listens on `0.0.0.0:5001`, so open `http://localhost:5001` in your browser.
 Fill out the form and submit to start the swap process.

 The frontend polls the `/progress` endpoint during a swap to display live log messages so you can monitor each stage of the migration.

+Send a GET request to `/config` to obtain the available regions, `orderNo` ranges and default profiles used by the UI.

 ## VPC and EC2 Migration